 Our world is filled with a variety of plants and animals and it is important for children to know as much as possible about them.
-Knowledge about the animal kingdom helps kids to explore the world of animals.
-As a parent, you can collect all the relevant information about animals and share it with your child.
+Facts about animals helps kids explore the world of animals.
+As a parent, you can collect relevant information about animals and share it with your child.

 Must Know Animal Facts for Kids

-As your child grows, he will be exposed to wild and domestic animals through books, television and when you visit the zoo or take him to the animal safari.
-Knowing animal facts will make their experiences more profound and real which will remain with them all through their lives.
-You can share this specially-curated wild animals information with your child and enrich his knowledge.
+As your child grows, he will be exposed to wild and domestic animals through books, television and when you visit the zoo or take him for an animal safari.
+Knowing animal facts will make their experiences more profound and real, which will remain with them all through their lives.
+You can share this specially-curated information on animals with your child to enrich his knowledge.

 - Tigers can grow up to a length of 11 feet and weigh up to 300 kilograms when fully developed.